risk-first/website/menagerie/Communication-Risk.md

 - An address, which tells the network components (such as routers and gateways) where to send the packet, much like you'd write the address on the outside of a parcel.
 - The _payload_, the stream of bytes for processing at the destination.
 Like the contents of the parcel.

 But, even this concept of "packets" is an [Abstraction](Complexity-Risk).
-Although all the components of the network interoperate with this protocol, we might be using Wired Ethernet, or Wifi, or 4G or _something else_.
+Although all the components of the network interoperate with this protocol, we might be using Wired Ethernet, or WiFi, 4G or _something else_.

-### 3. 802.11 - Wifi Protocol
+### 3. 802.11 - WiFi Protocol

-I ran this at home, using Wifi, which uses [IEEE 802.11 Protocol](https://en.wikipedia.org/wiki/IEEE_802.11), which allows my laptop to communicate with the router wirelessly, again using an agreed, standard protocol.
+I ran this at home, using WiFi, which uses [IEEE 802.11 Protocol](https://en.wikipedia.org/wiki/IEEE_802.11), which allows my laptop to communicate with the router wirelessly, again using an agreed, standard protocol.
 But even _this_ isn't the bottom, because this is actually probably specifying something like [MIMO-OFDM](https://en.wikipedia.org/wiki/MIMO-OFDM), giving specifications about frequencies of microwave radiation, antennas, multiplexing, error-correction codes and so on.

 ### 4. TCP - Transmission Control Protocol